Learning-based Calibration of Flux Crosstalk in Transmon Qubit Arrays: Training Lg and Lg

 \section{Training \texorpdfstring{$V^{\Phi_0}$}{Lg} and \texorpdfstring{$\Phi_{\mathrm{offset}}$}{Lg}}

 Another advantage of this learning-based protocol is that it can be used to efficiently retrain $\boldsymbol{V}^{\Phi_0}$ and $\vec{\Phi}_{\mathrm{offset}}$.
 For our superconducting devices, the DC flux crosstalk matrix remains essentially constant throughout an entire cooldown and also changes minimally from cooldown to cooldown.
-The qubits' $V^{\Phi_0}$ and $\Phi_{\mathrm{offset}}$, however, can drift over the course of a cooldown.
+The qubits' $V^{\Phi_0}$ and $\Phi_{\mathrm{offset}}$, however, can drift throughout a cooldown.
 In particular, the flux offsets can drift substantially.

 Once we have learned $\boldsymbol{S}$, we can use the same learning-based protocol to retrain $\boldsymbol{V}^{\Phi_0}$ and $\vec{\Phi}_{\mathrm{offset}}$.
 Instead of optimizing $\boldsymbol{S}$ in the gradient descent optimizer, we can instead optimize one or both of $\boldsymbol{V}^{\Phi_0}$ and $\vec{\Phi}_{\mathrm{offset}}$ by minimizing $C(\boldsymbol{V}^{\Phi_0}, \vec{\Phi}_{\mathrm{offset}})$.